ahmadalsadder/aman/SRS.md

 ### 2.0 Overall Description

 #### 2.1 Product Perspective
-Guardian Gate is a self-contained, web-based application intended to replace or augment existing fragmented border control systems.
+Aman is a self-contained, web-based application intended to replace or augment existing fragmented border control systems.
 It serves as a central hub for various operational roles, providing real-time data, analytics, and management tools.
 It is built on a modern web stack (Next.js, React) and designed for modular expansion.

 #### 2.2 Product Functions
-The major functions of the Guardian Gate system are:
+The major functions of the Aman system are:
 -   **Multi-Module Operations:** Provides distinct operational views for Airport, Landport, Seaport, E-Gate, Control Room, and Analyst roles.
 -   **Role-Based Access Control:** A sophisticated permission system that tailors UI and functionality based on user roles (Admin, Officer, Supervisor, etc.).
 -   **Dashboard & Analytics:** Visual dashboards display key performance indicators (KPIs), transaction volumes, and predictive analytics for each module.